makersacademy/CV/example.md

 #### Recruitment

-- Arranged the hiring of hundreds of graduates into jobs in some of the Europe's best young tech companies, running the partnership between [Wayra Europe](http://wayra.co/) and [Enternships](http://www.enternships.com/).
+- Arranged the hiring of 200+ graduates into jobs in more than 50 of Europe's best young tech companies, running the partnership between [Wayra Europe](http://wayra.co/) and [Enternships](http://www.enternships.com/) over its 18 month existence.
-- Coached and mentored startups on their recruitment practices, especially finding and attracting technical talent, on behalf of [Wayra UK](http://wayra.co/uk/), [The Accelerator Academy](http://acceleratoracademy.com/) and [IDEALondon](http://www.idea-london.co.uk/).
+- Coached and mentored startups on their recruitment practices, especially finding and attracting technical talent: mentor at [Wayra UK](http://wayra.co/uk/); course leader at [The Accelerator Academy](http://acceleratoracademy.com/); and regular recruitment advisor at [IDEALondon](http://www.idea-london.co.uk/).
-- Co-founded a social enterprise recruiting UK graduates to teach English in Syria, to local children and adults displaced form Iraq.
+- Co-founded a social enterprise recruiting UK graduates to teach English in Syria, to local children and adults displaced from Iraq.
+Recruited 4 TEFL-experienced graduates and an ex-headmaster and planned an integration with local school curriculum, spending only £30.
+Civil war unfortunately got in the way.

 ## Education

-#### Makers Academy - (not yet, but)

 #### Heythrop College, University of London - 2007 to 2010